opsgang/docker_devbox_aws/README.md

 ## skel dirs

-The following assets if mounted under /etc/skel will be copied to your container user's home dir as well when you invoke /bin/bash as a login shell:
+The following assets if mounted in the container under /etc/skel will be copied to your container user's home dir as well when you invoke /bin/bash as a login shell:

-* .aws dir

-* .ssh dir
+* .aws/      e.g. `-v $HOME/.aws:/etc/skel/.aws`

+* .ssh/      e.g. `-v $HOME/.ssh:/etc/skel/.ssh`

+* .gnupg/    e.g. `-v $HOME/.gnupg:/etc/skel/.gnupg`

-* .gitconfig file
+* .gitconfig e.g. `-v $HOME/.gitconfig:/etc/skel/.gitconfig`

-If you create a new user in the container from this image (or a derived FROM image) the new user will also get these copied over to their home.
+## ENTRYPOINT

+/docker-entrypoint.sh script in container.

+If you are using `docker run`'s `--user` option, this creates you a 'real' OS user and home dir seeded from /etc/skel, with the provided uid.

+**We do nothing special with any gid passed via the --user option**

+It also ensures that things like docker are usable by your non-root user.

+## CONFIG WHEN USING docker --user

+*DEVBOX_USER*: name for your user's uid in the container

+*DEVBOX_HOME*: path in container for your user's home dir

 ## building